Do-Gon Kim

 Final Evaluation

-MECE E4602 Intro to Robotics
+MECE E4602 Introduction to Robotics

 Teaching Assistant | Columbia University | Fall 2024